 How much does Optus 5G cost?

-Right now, Optus isn’t charging its mobile customers extra to access its 5G network.
-5G-capable devices are still being offered on the same postpaid plan options as 4G-only phones, so you won’t currently need to pay more in order to use 5G.
+Right now, Optus isn’t charging its mobile customers extra to access its 5G network, with 5G-capable devices still being offered on the same postpaid plan options as 4G-only phones.

 How fast is Optus 5G?